ANDREYDEN/nosock/README.md

 We used love, care and appreciation for our socks!
 Also, using Flutter, Firebase and Meterial Design for designs.

-## What we learned
-Socks are awesome and they deserve a second life!
-Let's make it happen together!

 ## What's next for Nosock
 Our ambition is to become the biggest sock trading platform in the universe!
 We're almost there:)